jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 # Effects of query distribution

 Choosing to use more than one DNS resolver has broader implications than just the effect on privacy.
+Using multiple resolvers is a significant change from the assumed model where stub resolvers send all queries to a single resolver.

 ## Caching considerations {#caching}